soham2560/DockerForROS2Development/README.md

-# Docker Images for ROS 2 Development
+# Docker Images for ROS Development

-This repository provides Docker images designed to simplify ROS 2 development.
-These images come pre-configured with the necessary ROS 2 packages and tools, allowing you to get started with your robotics projects quickly and efficiently.
+This repository provides Docker images designed to simplify ROS 2 and ROS 1 development.
+These images come pre-configured with the necessary ROS packages and tools, allowing you to get started with your robotics projects quickly and efficiently.

 ## Available Images